 Study startup is one of the most critical times during the course of a clinical trial.
 Driving document structure consistency relevant to Study Startup will lead to faster creation, organization, and management of clinical studies.

-Also, this standard document and data model helps to get new team members up-to-speed quickly – whether they are joining from another internal group or a different organization.
+Industry-standard document and data models like the eISF Reference Model help to get new team members up-to-speed quickly – whether they are joining from another internal group or a different organization.

 4) Simplify CRA Training for Monitoring Visits

-The eISF eliminates the need for eTMF Site Portals, eTMF add-on tools designed for Sponsors but pushed on Sites, as well as email/paper exchange.
-However, it is essential CRAs are able to easily navigate and work within the eISF.
+The eISF eliminates the need for eTMF Site Portals as well as email/paper exchange.
+However, CRAs must be able to navigate and work within the eISF efficiently.

-By removing guesswork as to where common artifacts or documents are stored through the eISF Reference Model, the CRA can navigate and complete his or her duties in a more timely and efficient manner.
+Structuring documents on an eISF Reference Model removes guesswork as to where common artifacts or documents are stored so the CRA can navigate and complete his or her duties in a more timely and efficient manner.

 The eISF Reference Model, coupled with advanced eISF features like built-in monitor review functionality and eTMF integrations, transforms the monitoring visit – greatly reducing the burden on the Site and the Sponsor.